A lexicographic shellability characterization of geometric lattices: Introduction

-McNamara's characterization of supersolvable lattices has given a useful new way of proving lattices to be supersolvable.
-It has already been used this way in \cite{BC}.
-Our result creates the same potential for geometric lattices.
+McNamara's characterization of supersolvable lattices has given a useful new way of proving classes of lattices to be supersolvable.
+See e.g. \cite{BC} for one such result.
+Our results will imply there is a similar potential for geometric lattices.